Pitbulls are the warriors of the dog species.

 If you live in another country, look for similar industry-type certifications.

 Beware of Ingredient Splitting

 Ingredients are always listed in descending order according to the volume of ingredient used, so if beef is the largest ingredient by volume, it will be listed first, followed by each other ingredient according to volume.

-“Ingredient splitting” is the deceptive labelling practice of dividing more abundant and inferior ingredients in the nutrition information panel, in order to make it look like there are less of these ingredients than there actually are.
+“Ingredient splitting” is the deceptive labeling practice of dividing more abundant and inferior ingredients in the nutrition information panel, in order to make it look like there are less of these ingredients than there actually are.

-So while a manufacturer may describe corn separately as, ground corn, kibbled corn and flaked corn, in reality these are all still corn and if taken together they would be of a greater volume than the primary beef ingredient.
+So while a manufacturer may describe corn separately as, ground corn, kibbled corn and flaked corn, in reality, these are all still corn and if taken together they would be of a greater volume than the primary beef ingredient.

 Dry Matter Basis Calculations